 Parents and guardians may drive onto the grounds and park in the school parking lots to pick their children up from Extended Day.
-All Extended Day students must be picked up in the main lobby no later than 4:35 p.m. for the first session and 5:30 p.m. for the second session.
+All Extended Day students must be picked up in the main lobby NO LATER than 5:30 p.m.

-For the first late pickup, parents and guardians will be issued a verbal warning and will be required to sign a late pickup document.
+For the first late (5:31pm and after) pickup, parents and guardians will be issued a verbal warning and will be required to sign a late pickup document.
 After the second late pickup, parents and guardians will receive a written warning and will be required to sign a late pickup document.
 The third late pickup will result in student removal from ALL after school activities, including both tutoring and clubs.
 The student will not be permitted to participate in after-school activities for the remainder of the school year.